-The following table only includes 2023-2027 Consolidated Plan Goals that are addressed in the 2024 Annual Action Plan.
+\\The following table only includes 2023-2027 Consolidated Plan Goals that are addressed in the 2025 Annual Action Plan.

-1 Goal Name 1A Increase Availability of Supportive Services Goal Improve and expand availability of supportive services for persons experiencing or at risk of homelessness.
-Activities Description include case management, counseling, drug and alcohol rehabilitation, and other wrap around services necessary to • transition an individual out of homelessness.
-1B Expand Options for Overnight Shelter Beds Improve and increase the availability of overnight shelter beds through homeless persons overnight shelter operations.
-Description 3 Goal Name 1C Increase and Improve Street Outreach and Support 1C Increase and Improve Street Outreach and Support Goal Increase and improve street outreach and support services, in order to reach more individuals experiencing homelessness Description and connect them to the services they need to transition out of homelessness.
-4 Goal Name 3A Provide for Owner Occupied Housing Rehabilitation Goal Provide for owner occupied housing rehabilitation for low- to moderate income households.
-Description 5 Goal Name 3B Provide for Energy Efficiency Upgrades and Accessibility Retrofits Goal Provide for rehab activities in both owner occupied and rental units that makes them more energy efficient or ADA Description accessible.
-6 Goal Name 4A Increase Economic Opportunities for LMI Populations 4A Increase Economic Opportunities for LMI Populations Goal Increase economic opportunities for low- to moderate-income populations.
-Activities include, but are not limited to, public Description facility renovations to be used for job training programs.
-7 Goal Name 4B Expand Public Facilities and Infrastructure for LMI Populations Goal Improve and expand public facilities and infrastructure in low-to-moderate-income neighborhoods.
-Activities include, but are not limited to, improved access to community centers, neighborhood facilities, and parks, and improvements and expansions to streets, sidewalks, paths, water systems, and ADA improvements.
-8 Goal Name 4E Increase Programming to Prevent Displacement Goal Increase programming designed to prevent displacement of low- and moderate-income households through activities that Description prevent foreclosure and connect low-income households and individuals to essential services they need housed.
+1 Goal Name 1A Increase Availability of Supportive Services Goal Description Improve and expand availability of supportive services for persons experiencing or at risk of homelessness.
+Activities include case management, counseling, drug and alcohol rehabilitation, and other wrap around services necessary to transition an individual out of homelessness.
+2 Goal Name 1B Expand Options for Overnight Shelter Beds Goal Description Improve and increase the availability of overnight shelter beds through homeless persons overnight shelter operations.
+3 Goal Name 2B Expand Choice for Affordable Home Buying Opportunities Goal Provide Direct Financial Assistance to Homebuyers Description 4 Goal Name 3A Provide for Owner Occupied Housing Rehabilitation Goal Description Provide for owner occupied housing rehabilitation for low- to moderate income households.
+5 Goal Name 3B Provide for Energy Efficiency Upgrades and Accessibility Retrofits Goal Description Provide for rehab activities in both owner occupied and rental units that makes them more energy efficient or ADA accessible.
+6 Goal Name 4A Increase Economic Opportunities for LMI Populations Goal Description Increase economic opportunities for low- to moderate-income populations.
+Activities include, but are not limited to, public facility renovations to be used for job training programs.